GSA/piv-guides/pages/locally-trusted-ocsp.md

 	OID = 1.3.6.1.5.5.7.3.9

-## Appendix 2 - Using Microsoft CA as the self signed root
+## Appendix 2 - Using Microsoft CA as the self-signed root

 Prior to configuring Certificate Services and generating the new Root CA key pair, the below CaPolicy.inf file should be placed in %SYSTEMROOT%.
 Below will create a self signing root certificate with a 2048 bit RSA key and a ten year validity period with OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.